makersacademy/chitter-challenge/README.md

 If I had more time, I would:
 * write a test that raised a message on the interface if the username was already taken, and pass it
 * ensure that only unique usernames can be stored in the database
-* ensure the most recent 'sign up' is the username and name that appears on the peep
 * add the log in and log out page
 * update my designs so they more fully represent the system as it stands now